 In 2015, Congress voted to phase out the solar tax credit, beginning in 2020, when the tax credit would be reduced from 30% down to 26% for residential solar power systems.
 As part of this vote, the ITC rate was scheduled to drop from 26% to 22% in 2021.

 In late 2020, the COVID relief bill was passed, and it included a two-year ITC extension.
-As of now, the 26% ITC rate will be available in 2021 and 2022, before dropping to 22% in 2023.
+As of now, the 26% ITC rate will be available in 2022, before dropping to 22% in 2023.
 Starting in 2024, the federal tax credit for residential solar systems will go away entirely, and there will only be a small 10% tax credit available for commercial solar installations.

 - 26% - Projects that finish construction by 2022